-What are the best bike handlebars for bike touring?
+This is a review of the best bike handlebars for bike touring 2023.

-If you want to take your bike on long trips, then you need to choose the right handlebar.
+If you want to take your bike on long trips, then you need to choose the right bicycle handlebars.
 The whole ergonomics of your bike setup depends on it.

 Best Handlebars for Touring – Overall

-> Grip Options – With butterfly handlebars, you have various options on where you place your hands.
+> With butterfly handlebars, you have various options on where you place your hands

-> Posture – Butterfly handlebars give you a much better posture that reduces back pain.
+> Butterfly handlebars give you a much better posture that reduces back pain

 > Some cyclists struggle to mount a front light or a handlebar bag to the front of their bike.

 Butterfly bars are sometimes also referred to as trekking bars.
 They are seen as one of the best handlebar options for touring.
-This is because they help you to sit in a much more upright and comfortable position.
+If you are looking for bicycle handlebars for sitting upright then these are the ones for you.

-I like using butterfly bars as they give you plenty of hand positions, which allow you to spread your arms while on a long biking trip.
+I like using butterfly bars as they give me plenty of hand positions, which allow me to spread my arms while on a long biking trip.
 Which is an important feature in bicycle touring handlebars.